-Sprewell Bluff Park is one of Georgia's best kept secrets.
-This 1372 acre park is best known for it's breathtaking views, diverse ecology, campground, recreational amenities, and proximity to the Flint River.
+Sprewell Bluff Park is one of Georgia’s best kept secrets and is known by locals as the hidden gem.
+This 1,372-acre park is best known for its breathtaking views, diverse ecology, campground, recreational amenities, and proximity to the Flint River.

 Come Discover Why We Say